 These gingerbread cut-out cookies are easy to mix, cut, bake and decorate.
-This is a favourite family recipe that never fails.
+This is a classic gingerbread cookie recipe that never fails.

-This reliable recipe for traditional gingerbread cut-out cookies is one I’ve used for many years.
+This reliable recipe for traditional gingerbread cut-out cookies is one I've used for many years.
 It makes sturdy cut-out cookies that are fun to decorate.
-Gather your kids in the kitchen and make some memories!
+Gather your kids in the kitchen and make some memories using this classic gingerbread cookie recipe!

 Our Christmas is steeped in tradition, but with an expanding family, we're flexible enough to let go of the customs that no longer work.
 We love to embrace new ones that do.
 Our Christmas Day routines vary each year depending on which members of our extended family can join us.